Avvir/avvir-javascript-client/README.md

 ## Contributing
-Read our [contributing guide](./CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to avvir-javascript-client.
+Read our [contributing guide](./CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to avvir.

 ## Api Reference
 ___